 Rachel Bell Kelley is one #unstoppable woman.
 In 2017, Rachel ran and won the Cruel Jewel 50.
 She also set a new course record by 30+ minutes.
 Holy Cow!
 Rachel is a Rabbit Elite athlete and (of course!) a Lily Trotters ambassador.
-Rachel recently grabbed a coveted ticket to the Western States 100 (#jealous) and has been named a woman to watch out for by iRunFar, the leading website on all things ultrarunning.
+Rachel is also a two-time Western States 100 finisher!
+Woot!

 How does Rachel get into fighting shape?
 Read her tips and watch her perform some of her favorite base-building exercises:

 Rachel's Tips: Each of these exercises is 30 second long, with a 10 sec rest.
 It's not meant to be.
 HIIT workout, rather it should be teaching your neuromuscular connections to fire in a certain way for running.
 If you need a longer rest in between each exercise that's fine.
 Its about quality of the movement, and learning quickness.
 With that said, if you do this circuit a few times a week for several weeks, you should eventually get faster, don't force it and fall into bad form, let it happen as the weeks go by.
 I do 2-3 sets of it twice a week, later in the day after a speed workout, and sometimes during the weekend when I am not peaking mileage.

 Keep in mind: This is part of a periodized strength and movement plan and Rachel does not do this exact routine year-round.
 Like Rachel, you can work with a personal trainer or physical therapist (in Rachel's case, she relies on the experts at Balanced Movement) to create a periodized plan that's right for YOU!